crowdsecurity/crowdsec-docs/crowdsec-docs/docs/user_guides/lapi_management.md

 There are two kinds of authentication to the Local API :

- - Bouncers : they authenticate with a simple API key and can only read decisions
+ - Bouncers: They authenticate with a simple API key and can only read decisions

- - Machines : they authenticate with a login&password and can not only read decisions, but create new ones too
+ - Machines: They authenticate with a login and password and can not only read decisions, but create new ones too

 ### Bouncers